AndyLavr/Goliath-Overclocking-Utility-FX/README.md

 ## Tweaks

-You can tweak values in the application folder in your home folder after first use.
+You can tweak values in the application config file 'app.csv' in the folder 'GoliathOU' in your home folder after first use.
 Currently only `show_extra_attribute_data` is in use which displays raw command line attributes and values as they show in the command line.

 ## Requirements